dantleech/blog/source/_posts/2018-08-19-phpactor-3-years.md

     Restarting the project
 ```

-From this point on Phpactor has just continued to grow and it slowly
+From this point on Phpactor has just continued to grow and it slowly aggregated
-aggregated more and more functionality, while the class moving has basically
+more and more functionality spread out over different repositories.
+The class
-remained the same since it's creation.
+moving library has basically remained the same since it's creation.

 ![Parameter Completion](/images/2018-08-19/param_completion.gif)